Ro'im Rachok

 Ro'im Rachok (רואים רחוק) is a program designed to train young autistic adults in professions by the Israel Defense Forces.
 Qualified young adults, who want to volunteer for service in the IDF or integrate into the job market, are taught professions for which they have a comparative advantage.

+Military service is mandatory in Israel for almost all citizens, but teenagers on the autism spectrum (and some with disabilities) are exempt.

 The first graduates of the program learned to analyze aerial and satellite photographs in cooperation with Unit 9900.
 Later the program expanded and currently it trains for professions like Software QA, Information sorting Electro-optics and Electronics.
 The soldiers serve in more than 10 units in the Israeli Intelligence Community, Israeli Air Force and more.
 In 2016 the program had roughly 50 individuals.

 The program is operated in cooperation with Beyond the Horizon and Ono Academic College.